Inheritance tax - notification of inheritance to the tax office

 1. Do I also have to submit an inheritance tax return or gift tax return without being asked to do so?

-No, you are only obliged to submit an inheritance and gift tax return if your tax office asks you to do so.
+No, You are only obliged to submit an inheritance and gift tax return if your tax office asks you to do so.